jaymzee/jclbin/README.md

 a simple http pastebin server

-start the server with:
+start the server with `npm start` or:
 ```
-node src/index.js
+node src/server.js
 ```

 upload files with curl